ReinfyTeam/MagicalHourglass/README.md

 A Discord bot for the PMMP community, originally made for the BoxOfDevs Discord.

-> Forked due to bot is not verified and not suitable for public servers yet.
+> Forked due to the bot is not currently verified and lacks of discord intents and not suitable for public servers yet.

 ## Changelog